Tailings: Tailings dams and ponds

 Tailing ponds are areas of refused mining tailings where the waterborne refuse material is pumped into a pond to allow the sedimentation (meaning separation) of solids from the water.
 The pond is generally impounded with a dam, and known as tailings impoundments or tailings dams.
 It was estimated in 2000 that there were about 3,500 active tailings impoundments in the world.
 The ponded water is of some benefit as it minimizes fine tailings from being transported by wind into populated areas where the toxic chemicals could be potentially hazardous to human health; however, it is also harmful to the environment.
 Tailing ponds are often somewhat dangerous because they attract wildlife such as waterfowl or caribou as they appear to be a natural pond, but they can be highly toxic and harmful to the health of these animals.
 Tailings ponds are used to store the waste made from separating minerals from rocks, or the slurry produced from tar sands mining.
 Tailings are sometimes mixed with other materials such as bentonite to form a thicker slurry that slows the release of impacted water to the environment.

 There are many different subsets of this method, including valley impoundments, ring dikes, in-pit impoundments, and specially dug pits.
 The most common is the valley pond, which takes advantage of the natural topographical depression in the ground.
 Large earthen dams may be constructed and then filled with the tailings.
 Exhausted open pit mines may be refilled with tailings.
-In all instances, due consideration must be made to contamination of the underlying water table, amongst other issues.
+In all instances, due consideration must be made to contamination of the underlying water table, among other issues.
 Dewatering is an important part of pond storage, as the tailings are added to the storage facility the water is removed – usually by draining into decant tower structures.
 The water removed can thus be reused in the processing cycle.
 Once a storage facility is filled and completed, the surface can be covered with topsoil and revegetation commenced.
 However, unless a non-permeable capping method is used, water that infiltrates into the storage facility will have to be continually pumped out into the future.